yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-mar-2022/index.md

 toastUnlimited has been having fun working on improving yuzu-cmd.

 Adding the `-c` or `--config` argument will allow the user to {{< gh-hovercard "8025" "specify a custom location for a configuration file" >}}.
-Can be useful for specific game settings.
+This can be useful for game specific settings.

 {{< gh-hovercard "8026" "Extended memory layout support was added" >}}.